Gurupunvaanii

 What is the Difference Between A Khata and B Khata Properties

 Knowing what Khata means is essential when purchasing real estate in Bangalore or any other part of Karnataka.
-Having a proper understanding of both A and B khata is essential as it helps you avoid legal issues and financial losses, regardless of your level of experience as an investor or first-time buyer.
-We here have mentioned the essential details of A khata and B khata along with their differences.
+Having a proper understanding of both A and B khata is essential, as it helps you avoid legal issues and financial losses, regardless of your level of experience as an investor or first-time buyer.
+We have mentioned the essential details of A khata and B khata along with their differences.
 Also, you will get to know the risk of buying these and how to turn B Khata into A Khata.
-So, continue reading to get the complete details of it.
+So, continue reading to get complete details of it.

-What is Khata
+What is Khata?

-A Khata is an official document that is issued by local municipal authorities or the Bruhat Bengaluru Mahanagara Palike (BBMP).
+A Khata is an official document issued by local municipal authorities or the Bruhat Bengaluru Mahanagara Palike (BBMP).
 For the purpose of assessing property taxes, it keeps track of information about a property.
 A Khata includes:

 • Name of the owner